openshift/machine-config-operator/docs/HACKING.md

 # Hacking on MCO - updating the manifests

 To update the manifests applied by Machine Config Operator, edit the `yaml` files in `manifests` folder in the root.
-The manifest folder has 3 subfolders, each for sub component.
+The manifest folder has 3 subfolders, one for each subcomponent.

 - `manifests/machineconfigcontroller`: These are all the manifests related to Machine Config Controller.
 - `manifests/machineconfigdaemon`: These are all the manifests related to Machine Config Daemon.